The largest pet care franchise in North America has a lot of room to grow

 Franchise owner Tami Sarra has been with us since 2007 and couldn’t dream of a better way to combine her vocation (making money) with her avocation (love of dogs).
 She’s passionate about her South Windsor, CT, Camp.
 “I’ve always been a very hands-on owner.
 I personally love to be there.”

-James, the North Carolina attorney who has three Camp Bow Wows open or in development, says if you like having fun with dogs, it would be tough to find a better business to be in.
+James, the North Carolina attorney who has three Camp Bow Wows open, says if you like having fun with dogs, it would be tough to find a better business to be in.
 “There’s always something going on with customers and employees, but at the end of the day, you’re taking care of dogs.”

 Whether you desire to be a dog care business owner-operator like Tami or empire builders like the Daniels and the Murrays, if you have a passion for both dogs and business, we would like to talk with you.
 Fill out the form at top right to download our free Executive Report, or click the button below to learn more about our franchise opportunity.

 *Figures represent averages for the 128 revenue-reporting franchises open and operating for more than 12 months during the 12-month period ending December 31, 2017.
 Of all 128 franchises, 56 exceeded the average of $841,890.
 Of the 32 franchises representing the top 25%, 8 (25%) exceeded the average of $1,225,676.
 Of the 32 franchises representing the bottom 25%, 15 (47%) exceeded the average of $514,553.
 The financial performance representations contained in Item 19 of our 2018 Franchise Disclosure Document also include: (1) select expenses for expense-reporting franchises; and (2) system-wide gross revenue.